chaoss/wg-evolution/metrics/Code_Changes.md

 Mandatory:

 * Period of time.
 Start and finish date of the period.
 Default: forever.

-    Period during which changes are considered.
+* Period during which changes are considered.
 * Criteria for source code.
 Algorithm.
 Default: all files are source code.

-    If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.
+* If focused on source code, criteria for deciding whether a file is a part of the source code or not.

 ### Aggregators
-Usual aggregators are:

 * Count.
 Total number of changes during the period.